navugo/BaWaSter/README.md

 ### Description

-The goal of this application is to be able to provide a full electronic version of the Ballast Logbook, used on merchant ships to show evidences that they did Comply with regulation when ballasting / deballasting on board.
+The goal of this application is to be able to provide a full electronic version of the Ballast Logbook, used on merchant ships to show evidences that they did comply with regulation when ballasting / deballasting on board.

-### Notes de développement

-* Application en python, version 3.8.

-### Applications à utiliser

-* Frontend et backend django
-* Interface graphique en Qt (Trouver et installer QT Developper)
-* module (pip) pyside ?
+### Development installation

+This repository has to be installed in a python virtual environment, then install dependencies from src/requirements.txt.

+See **developer manual** for more details information.